kpobococ/XtLightbox/README.md

 * `width`: the width of the video.
 Defaults to `853`.
 * `height`: the height of the video.
 Defaults to `505`.
 * `hd`: if true, all the movies are loaded in HD quality, if available.
 Defaults to `true`.
+* `fullscreen`: if true, a fullscreen button will be available for all videos.
+Defaults to `true`.
 * `related`: if true, related videos feature is included.
 Defaults to `false`.
 * `autoplay`: if true, the video will be automatically played upon show.
 Defaults to `true`.